 - transitioning to college, starting before you arrive at BU as you decide how to spend your gap semester

 - providing strategies to help you set goals and make informed decisions

-- mapping their pathway to a degree,
+- mapping your pathway to a degree

-- selecting the appropriate courses,
+- selecting appropriate courses

-- understanding University policies and procedures,
+- understanding University policies and procedures

-- connecting students to University resources, and
+- connecting you to University resources

 - You’ll have the same CGS academic advisor through the two-year program.
 This fosters a strong and meaningful working relationship.

 - You’ll have responsibilities too—communicating your passions and goals, preparing for advising meetings, exploring major requirements, and using University resources.